 If you don’t enroll in Part A or B during your Initial Enrollment Period, you may have an opportunity to enroll during a Special Enrollment Period.
 However, you must meet certain requirements to be eligible, such as:

-- If you’re covered under a group health plan based on current employment.
+- You’re covered under a group health plan based on current employment.
 In this case, you can sign up for Part A and/or Part B any time as long as you or your spouse is working, and you’re covered by a group health plan through the employer.

 If you enroll during an SEP, your coverage will begin the month after Social Security gets your completed request.